 - Tie a knot around the scrunchie, then a bow.
 Done!

-As always, I’d love to see if you’ve made a scrunchie using this tutorial.
-Please post a picture to Instagram and tag me @applegreencottage or #applegreencottage – so I can take a look!
+As always, I'd love to see if you've made a scrunchie or two using this tutorial.
+Please post a picture to Instagram and tag me @applegreencottage or #applegreencottage - so I can take a look.

 I just made a bunch of scrunchies with black linen, and they look so elegant!
 I made them to go into care packages for my friends, and they were so cute that I had to make an one extra for myself!